 Deep dive on the new AS/NZS 5033:2021 Updates

-AS/NZS 5033:2021 Update – What You Need to Know As part of the solar industry, you’re probably accustomed to the 2014 version of the standard, which had two amendments published […]
+AS/NZS 5033:2021 Update – What You Need to Know As part of the solar industry, you’re probably accustomed to the 2014 version of the standard, which had two amendments published in 2018.
+In November 2021, this standard was updated to reflect the rapid growth of this industry and provide updated safety practices.
+Knowledge is power, […]

 Moulded Case Circuit Breakers Explained

-As installed system capacity continues to increase in the Australian PV market, it is valuable for system designers and installers to understand the mechanisms behind moulded case circuit breakers, and […]
+As installed system capacity continues to increase in the Australian PV market, it is valuable for system designers and installers to understand the mechanisms behind moulded case circuit breakers, and the meaning behind their ratings.
+A moulded case circuit breaker (MCCB) is a type of electrical protection device that is used to protect the electrical […]

 Hacking the Battery Management System

 First and foremost, it must be stated that GSES is very optimistic about the capability of new energy storage technology.
-GSES is confident that those that are involved in transition […]
+GSES is confident that those that are involved in transition of the electricity grid are moving quickly to make new technology better, cheaper, safer and more secure.
+That said, a topic which has not been […]

 The Pacific Perspective – The Energy Tri-lemma, Battery Storage in American Samoa and New Zealand Case Studies.

 Last week Samoa held the Pacific Power Associations (PPA) 26th Annual conference in Samoa.
-As an allied member of the PPA and a Pacific training organisation, GSES attended the week-long […]
+As an allied member of the PPA and a Pacific training organisation, GSES attended the week-long conference.
+The Island Nations in the Pacific rely predominantly on diesel generators in large or micro-grid configurations for power supply.
+These Nations have turned to […]

 Inverter Power Factor Modes: How do they affect voltage rise calculations?

-As Australia continues to see the trend to increase system capacity to medium or large scale Grid-connected PV system, it becomes valuable for Inverter Energy Systems (IES) to have ways […]
+As Australia continues to see the trend to increase system capacity to medium or large scale Grid-connected PV system, it becomes valuable for Inverter Energy Systems (IES) to have ways to support the power quality of the grid.
+The most recent revision of the Australian Standard AS/NZS 4777.2: Grid connection of energy systems via inverters […]